 * The F/A-18 Hornet family arose from a series of designs developed by Northrop as follow-ons to that company's well-known F-5 lightweight fighter, with these designs ultimately leading to the YF-17 demonstrator for the Air Force Lightweight Fighter competition.
-The YF-17 led in turn to the McDonnell Douglas F/A-18A/B and then F/A-18C/D Hornets for the US Navy, US Marine Corps, and several foreign users.
+The YF-17 led in turn to the McDonnell Douglas F/A-18A/B and then F/A-18C/D Hornets for the US Navy, US Marine Corps, as well as a number of foreign users.

 The evolution of the Hornet was not entirely smooth and straightforward, and the type has been controversial all its life.
-Critics have charged that it is a second-rate aircraft, while the Navy and Marines insist that it is highly satisfactory, a claim reinforced by its acquisition by several foreign users in the face of strong competitors.
+Critics have called it a second-rate aircraft, while the Navy and Marines insist that it is highly satisfactory, a claim reinforced by its acquisition by foreign users in the face of strong competitors.
 In any case, by the end of the 20th century, like it or not, the Hornet was the backbone of US Navy and Marine combat jet air power.

 * During the 1950s and 1960s, jet fighters had become more complicated and larger, providing increased capability but also becoming more expensive, more difficult to maintain, and less agile.
 The Northrop company had bucked the trend by building the lightweight, simple F-5 Freedom Fighter / Tiger II series of fighters.
 Although the US Air Force (USAF) saw the F-5 as more or less a toy -- the "air inferiority fighter" -- it was very popular in foreign service, since it was cheap, easy to keep flying, and actually a very neat and effective little aircraft in almost every respect.